Craft Tea Basics

 1. Combine 1.5-2 tsp of loose tea per 8 oz of filtered, room temperature water into a container (i.e., a mason jar), and place in a refrigerator for some time.
-Some herbs require you to run hot water over them to kill off bacteria, so to be on the safe side make sure you run the tea under hot water before filling your container!
+Make sure to rinse the dry loose leaf tea with hot water (160°) first!

 2. I recommend 1 hour minimum, 3 hours for best flavor, and 8 hours for best effects.
 Anything above 8 hours may bring out too much of one element (i.e., Ginger).

 3. When it’s done steeping, strain it and put back in the fridge if you’re not drinking it.
 The fresher the better, but I try to drink these refrigerated infusions within 3 days.